-Upon the termination of the Property Management Agreement by the Trust not for cause or upon a breach by the Trust, the Trust shall pay to FCPM any amounts which would have been earned by FCPM under the Property Management Agreement in respect of the uncompleted portion of the term of the Property Management Agreement, which includes the notice period.
-In lieu of termination of the Property Management Agreement, as aforesaid, FCPM may cause the Trust to acquire the Property Management Agreement for a purchase price equal to the amount that FCPM would have received had the Property Management Agreement been terminated other than for cause.
+Upon the termination of the Property Management Agreement by the Trust not for cause or upon a breach by the Trust, the Trust shall pay to FCPM (i) subject to approval of the disinterested Unitholders at a meeting of Unitholders, which may be called for such purpose at the option of FCPM, any amounts which would have been earned by FCPM under the Property Management Agreement in respect of the uncompleted portion of the term of the Property Management Agreement, which includes the notice period or (ii) in the event that approval of the disinterested Unitholders referenced in (i) is not obtained, any amounts which would have been earned by FCPM under the Property Management Agreement for a period of five years from the date of termination.
+The amounts owing in (i) or (ii) during the balance of the term or five year period, as applicable, shall be based on the greater of (i) those amounts which were payable to FCPM in the immediately preceding fully operational four quarters prior to the termination or breach or (ii) those amounts which would be payable to FCPM for the immediately following fully operational four quarters following termination or breach had the Property Management Agreement, as aforesaid, FCPM may cause the Trust to acquire the Property Management Agreement for a purchase price equal to the amount that FCPM would have received had the Property Management Agreement been terminated other than for cause.